Tempura

 Key Techniques

-- Coating in ice-cold batter
+- Light battering with ice-cold batter

-- Draining on absorbent paper
+- Draining on paper towels immediately after frying

 Classic Dishes